© Crown copyright 2017

 Martin was a partner in the law firm, Norton Rose Fulbright, serving as a member of the firm’s management group until he retired in 2017.
 He currently serves as Deputy Chair of the Office for Students, the regulator for higher education in England, and a trustee of Police Now, whose mission is to transform communities, reduce crime and increase the public’s confidence in policing.
 Martin is also a Fellow of Hughes Hall, University of Cambridge and a member of the Council of the University of Kent.
 Martin is co-author (with Michael Grenfell) of ‘The Competition Act 1998’ (Oxford University Press).

-Kirstin was appointed a Panel Inquiry Chair and Panel Member Non-executive Director of the Competition and Markets Authority (CMA) in September 2018.
+Kirstin was appointed a Panel Inquiry Chair and Panel Member Non-executive Director of the CMA in September 2018.
 She is also a member of the Remuneration Committee.

 Kirstin had a long career in the civil service and was most recently HM Treasury’s Finance and Commercial Director.
 Earlier in her career Kirstin was part of the senior team leading the Treasury’s response to the banking crisis and was awarded a CBE for this work.